Core Idea

 - Agile teams restructure their workflows, but only within organizational policy boundaries

-This matters for intervention: meta-rules are a higher leverage point than the specific structures that self-organization produces.
+Meta-rules are a higher leverage point than specific structures self-organization produces.
 Change the rules under which agents organize, and the emergent outcome changes fundamentally.
 See Leverage-Points for the full hierarchy.

 Why Diversity Is the Raw Material